bdeLong/liri-node-app/README.md

 ![LIRI Concert choice results](Screenshots/Concert_choice_results.png)

-If the user picks a band/artist that doesn't retun any results, it is logged that they aren't currently playing any venues:
+If the user picks a band/artist that doesn't retun any results, it is logged that they aren't currently playing any venues.

 ![LIRI Concert choice no results](Screenshots/Concert_choice_no_results.png)